 Submits a budget that implements the organization’s policies and priorities, recommends changes to the Total Compensation Philosophy statement, recommends compensation levels for the Executive Director, and sets the education budget provided for Trustees’ education.
 This committee has no fewer than five members.

-Assists the Board with certain performance evaluation responsibilities and includes the Board Chair, Vice Chair, and the chairs of all standing Board committees.
+Assists the Board with instituting governance policies and practices, including review of the Governance Manual and recommendation of updates to the Board and facilitating the performance evaluations of the Executive Director and the Board.
+The Governance Committee includes the Board Chair, Vice Chair, and the chairs of all standing Board Committees.

 Includes the Board Chair and Vice Chair (plus the Executive Director) and oversees effective management of Board and committee meetings.